 Combine the flour and salt in a large bowl.
-Make a well and crack in the egg and pour in the milk and 1 tbsp of oil.
+Make a well and crack in the egg and pour in the milk and 1 tablespoon of oil.

 Whisk until you have a smooth batter.
 Set aside.